IHE/ITI.MHD/input/pagecontent/ITI-67.md

 The Document Consumer shall include search parameter `patient` or `patient.identifier`, and `status`.
 The other parameters described below are optional.
 The Document Responder must implement the parameters described below.
 The Document Responder may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored.
 See [http://hl7.org/fhir/R4/search.html#errors](http://hl7.org/fhir/R4/search.html#errors).

 **author.given** and **author.family**
 :These parameters, of type string, specify the name parts of the author person, which is associated with the DocumentReference Resource, or in Document Sharing nomenclature, the author of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for use of the string data type.
+This use of **author.given** and **author.family** follows the [FHIR Chaining Parameters](http://hl7.org/fhir/search.html#chaining) search methodology.

 **category**
 :This parameter, of type token, specifies the general classification of the DocumentReference Resource, or in Document Sharing nomenclature, the classCode of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for additional constraints on the use of the token search parameter type.